prateekgv/prateekgv.github.io/research/index.md

 * Foot-mounted indoor navigation system for indoor positioning. [\[<span style="color:blue">_More_</span>\]](/research/indoorpos/)
 * Modeling and classification of vehicles using magnetometers. [\[<span style="color:blue">_More_</span>\]](/research/vehclass/)

-At Rockwell Collins, Inc., I was involved in the
+At Rockwell Collins, Inc., I was involved in the development of

-* Development of synoptic, and engine indication and crew alerting system, applications using model-based engineering for Embraer and Legacy jets.
+* Synoptic, and engine indication and crew alerting system, applications using model-based engineering for Embraer and Legacy jets.